haney-oliver/secure-suite/README.md

 Secure Suite.
 An open source software package that uses machine learning to increase the user's general internet security.

-Secure Suite offers a password manager that allows people on the same network to share secrets with each other via role/permission authorization.
-It also processes browser traffic to mitigate the risk of navigating to a malicious URL that could steal sensitive user data or scrape cookies/credentials.
+Secure Suite offers a secure password manager.
+It also processes browser traffic to mitigate the risk of navigating to a URL that hosts malicious web services.

 # Backend
 The Secure Suite Backend is composed of `mal_url_net`, the machine learning model that processes browser traffic, and a flask server to serve the model and endpoints for app interaction.